|Public Works Service Center

 The Lions Park is central to the Olympic size swimming pool, the Community Center, and soccer and baseball fields.
 It includes a walking trail, picnic shelters, kitchen/barbeque areas, as well as a stage and public restrooms.
 An additional 17 acres of park improvement is in the master planning stage with a goal of facility completion in the next few years.

-There are a number of scheduled events throughout the year that are held at the parks.
+There are a number of scheduled events throughout the year that are held at the parks and open to the public.
 You are welcome to come and enjoy any of the festivities.
+You'll find the details on our Events Calendar.
 Contact City Hall for additional information.

 The Wapato Swimming Pool is located within the boundary of one of the nicest looking parks in the Lower Yakima Valley.
 It is Olympic size and as such Wapato has the ability to host a number of seasonal swimming events.
 Sited next to the City Community Center and surrounded by park the pool is an ideal place for many activities.